 Cons

-- Can be damaging to fingernails (and fingers in general) depending upon the guitar and type of strings used.
+- Can be damaging to fingernails (and fingers in general) depending upon the guitar and type of strings used

-- Fingerpicking usually produces less volume than when using a pick.
+- Fingerpicking usually produces less volume than when using a pick

-- Harder to strum chords / rhythms
+- Harder to strum chords/rhythms

 - As a beginner, using guitar fingerstyle picking may cause strings to buzz or unwanted muting

-As previously mentioned, in fingerstyle picking your thumb is used to play the bass notes while your fingers are used to play the treble notes.
 There is no definitive rule that says you should use a specific finger when plucking a certain string, however, generally when first learning how to use fingerstyle picking it is recommended to use the following fingers to play each string.

 String | Finger |